Find out how to request and buy Management Support System data from HMRC if you're a company that imports or exports goods.

 You do not need to tell customs the numbers you’ve chosen to identify your branches.
 However, you’ll need to keep records and provide this information to HMRC, if requested.

 Four new EORI reports are available to importers, exporters, agents or declarants on a monthly basis:

 - BR exports

 - AG imports

 - AG exports

-These reports will be free of charge.
-They will list all entries made by you where the BR or AG code has been entered in box 44 to assist reconciliation to be carried out, in particular against C79s.
+They list all entries made where the BR or AG code has been entered in box 44, in particular against C79s.
 If no code is entered in box 44, the entry will not appear on the report.

 Reports will normally be sent within 15 working days of month end (for imports) and between the 15th working day and the end of the month following submission of the entry (for exports).

-For more information on the Data to the Trade scheme contact the Frontiers MSS Team.
+For more information on the MSS Data to the Trade Scheme, Email: firstname.lastname@example.org.